Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery: Charging performance analysis

 In summary, the charging dynamics is governed by the interplay between chiral-selection-induced couplings, initial projections, and the hierarchy of imaginary parts of the eigenvalues.
-These factors explain the qualitative differences between the trivial and topological configurations across all non-Hermitian regimes and identify the edge-state EP as the microscopic origin of the enhanced charging speed in the topological phase.
+These factors explain the qualitative differences between the trivial and topological configurations across the different non-Hermitian regimes considered here, while the edge-state EP provides a useful interpretation of the topology-specific dynamics in the edge-broken regime.